KonradKaczmarek79/sentiment_analysis_on_movie_reviews/README.md

 The next step after clearing the data is to transform the data into a matrix (tabular).
 Because the machine understands numbers rather than words, we need to bring our set of documents (corpus) to this form in these tables.

 The basic approach is a word or n-gram frequency matrix.

+Finally, 3 different supervised learning models will be compared.
+For individual variants of vectorization and model, it will be additionally checked whether the introduction of lemmatization will bring anything to the results for the examined problem.

 __________________________________________________________________________________

 *Bibliography:*

 *[1] Natural Language Processing in Action - Hobson Lane, Cole Howard, Hannes Hapke; ISBN 9781617294631*

-***Next steps will be added soon.
-The project is currently under construction…***